 “Change is hard on our young babies.
 When we throw something at them that they don’t know anything about… it can be rough.”

-But the Arkansas school needed a tool to help their 1,300 diverse students plan for their future success.
+But the Arkansas school needed a tool to help their students plan for their future success.
 Failure was not an option.

-So Curtis and her colleagues forged ahead.
-They began to devote some of the extended home room periods twice a week to Xello.
-As students became familiar with the platform, they became more and more excited.
+Curtis and her colleagues forged ahead with Xello.
+They began to devote some of the extended home room periods twice a week to the future readiness platform.
+It took a bit of time, but the tide of skepticism turned.
 It happened right before her eyes in a special education class when one student made a startling discovery as she worked through career explorations based on her interests and skills.